 Employers today should actually care about their potential tech candidates, what interests them, what motivates them — and what they’re looking for in a long-term opportunity.

 Remember, software engineers are extremely ambitious.
 A majority (52%) of them chose the possibility of professional development as the most important factor for choosing an employer.
 Salary (52%) was the second most frequently cited reason for choosing an employer, followed by the opportunity to work on interesting projects (43%).

-Engineering managers essentially dictate the quality of learning and development (L&D) opportunities available to a team.
+Engineering managers essentially dictate the quality of learning and development (L&D) opportunities available to their engineering teams.
 So what are the types of L&D opportunities that candidates — and employers — care about?
 Technical skills development and understanding the impact of evolving technology might be priorities for enterprise, whereas smaller companies might care more about soft skills training and development.

-There’s always room to grow — whether you’re trying to detect plagiarism, automate feedback, or make tech hiring fast, an online assessment platform streamlines the process while adding more value.
+There’s always room to grow — whether you’re trying to detect plagiarism, automate feedback, or make tech hiring fast, an online coding assessment platform streamlines the process while adding more value.